darwincereska/notes.nvim/README.md

 - Press `Enter` to open menu with:
   - **View file at this commit** - Opens file content in buffer
   - **Revert file to this commit** - Restores file (with confirmation)

+#### `:NoteBlocks`
+Browse all blocks (heading sections) in the current note:
+- Shows hierarchical view of all headings in the note
+- Preview shows the content of each section
+- Select a block to:
+  - **View block history** - See all commits that modified this section
+  - **Jump to block** - Navigate to that heading in the file

+Only works when the current buffer is a note file.

+#### `:NoteStatus`
+Shows the current status of the notevc repository:
+- Lists which notes have been modified
+- Shows which blocks within files have changed
+- Displays files ready to commit

 ## File Structure